pbearne/performance/plugins/optimization-detective/readme.txt

 Filters whether a URL Metric is valid for storage.

-Three paramters are passed to this filter:
+Three parameters are passed to this filter:

 1. `$validity` (`bool|WP_Error`): Validity.
 Invalid if false or a WP_Error with errors.
 2. `$url_metric` (`OD_Strict_URL_Metric`): URL Metric, already validated against the JSON Schema.